illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 If you opened DYNAP-SE1 with the GUI, this function will block the running program of your script til you click the close button of the GUI window.
-If you close the GUI window when your script is still running, it will NOT affect the running program, however you will not be able open the GUI again until next time you open the device.
+If you close the GUI window when your script is still running, it will NOT affect the running program, however, you will not be able open the GUI again until the next time you open the device.

 .. code-block::